08. Made of Plattenbau

 Part 2.
 PAVILION

-The wood pavilion main organizing structure is an elevated spine built using the same technique of cutting into the layered Plattenbaus panels used for the kiosk.
-The spine is the main exhibition space and also designed as a virtual solid that is cut out to generate room or sub-rooms of different sizes designed to give individual objects and drawings their own space and providing visitors with focused time to appreciate the exhibited work.
+The wood pavilion's main organizing structure is an elevated spine, built using the same technique of cutting into the layered Plattenbau panels used for the kiosk.
+The spine is the main exhibition space, designed as a virtual solid that is cut out to generate rooms and sub-rooms of different sizes - giving individual objects and drawings their own space, and providing visitors focused time to appreciate the exhibited work.

-The rest of the program, classrooms, workshops, café, and artist’s residences are housed on the ground floor.
-Roofed with wooden rafters that are lowest towards the east and slope downwards in the western direction, the pavilion offers different degrees of privacy.
-For example, the workshop is placed facing the road and allows passers-by to observe the activity taking place inside.
-The café is set at the eastern end of the building, where the tallest roof provides patrons with a lofty space with maximum transparency.
+The rest of the program - classrooms, workshops, café, and artists' residences - is housed on the ground floor.
+Roofed with wooden rafters that are lowest toward the east and slope downward to the west, the pavilion offers different degrees of privacy.
+The workshop, for example, faces the road and lets passers-by observe the activity inside, while the café sits at the eastern end, where the tallest roof gives patrons a lofty, transparent space.

 Serial Spaces